-If your HDMI connector / port has not signs of damage, then it is highly unlikely to be cause of lags.
+If your HDMI connector/port has no signs of damage, then it is doubtful it to be caused by lags.

-When in doubt, try using a different highly quality HDMI connector
+When in doubt, try using a different high-quality HDMI connector

 I must mention here that one possible cause of your HDMI connection being sluggish may not be related to input lag at all.

-If you are connecting input and output devices with different HDMI versions, then that could lead to issues which you may confuse with input lag instead.
+Connecting input and output devices with different HDMI versions could lead to issues that you may confuse with input lag instead.

 Read Further on this Topic Here: How to Check the Version of Your HDMI Ports?

 Also Read: How to Check HDMI Cable Version?

 An old gaming console or PC has nothing to do with input lag.

 You may be confusing input lag with frame rate lags caused by obsolete hardware.

 What is the length of the HDMI Cable?